 Next-generation RNA sequencing on individual cells (scRNAseq) can quantify the number of mRNAs per cell in a genomic scale9.
 However, it remains difficult to use this technique to measure transcription kinetics, due to challenges with sample preparation and high cost.
 In particular, the application of scRNAseq to bacteria has been technically difficult due to low mRNA abundance10,11.

 Single-molecule fluorescence in situ hybridization (smFISH) is based on the hybridization of fluorescently-labeled single-stranded probes whose sequences are complementary to the target mRNA of interest12,13.
 The concept of sequence-specific hybridization is similar to that used in Northern blot or RT-PCR, but the hybridization is done in situ within fixed cells, to preserve the native localization of mRNAs.
 The signal of a single mRNA is amplified using many probes, ~20 nucleotides (nt) in length, hybridizing to different parts of an mRNA (Figure 1A)13.
 In this “tiling” probe approach, the number of probes needed to detect a single mRNA sets a lower limit on the length of mRNA that can be assayed.
-Alternatively, the mRNA of interest may be transcriptionally fused to a non-coding array of tandem Lac operator sequences, such that multiple copies of a fluorescently labeled lacO probe label a single mRNA (Figure 1B)14.
+Alternatively, the mRNA of interest may be transcriptionally fused to a non-coding array of tandem Lac operator sequences, such that multiple copies of a fluorescently labeled lacO probe hybridize to a single mRNA (Figure 1B)14.

 smFISH has been used to quantify the number of mRNAs per cell at steady state (i.e., when synthesis and decay are in balance) and to analyze the mean and variability of mRNAs among bacterial cells15-17.
 Recently, smFISH has been applied to quantify mRNA numbers at non-steady state, right after induction or repression of gene expression in E. coli18-20.
 The temporal changes in the absolute mRNA copy numbers were then used to calculate the rate of transcription initiation, elongation, and termination, as well as the rate of mRNA degradation.
 For this application, conventional smFISH procedures can be cumbersome because there are many samples, each representing one time point, that need to go through multiple buffer exchange steps (i.e., centrifugation and washing).
 Here, we describe an smFISH protocol, in which the sample handling steps are dramatically simplified by having cells adhered to the surface of a coverslip and by aspirating liquids with a vacuum filtration system14,19.
 Using the expression of lacZ in E. coli as an example, the full workflow (Figure 2) is demonstrated, including image analysis (Figure 3) yielding the in vivo kinetics of transcription (initiation, elongation, and termination) and mRNA degradation, cell-to-cell variability in mRNA expression, and mRNA localization.
 We anticipate that the protocol is widely applicable to probe in vivo kinetics and localization of other mRNAs in various bacteria species.